-Prophecy has many purposes, but it is never intended to open the future to mere idle curiosity.
-Its much higher purpose is to furnish guidance to the heirs of salvation.
-John Ritenbaugh explains how the tumultuous sixth-century BC prepares us for the time of the end.
+Prophecy has many purposes, but it is never intended to open the future to mere curiosity.
+Its higher purpose is to give guidance to the heirs of salvation.